-At our greenhouse located on the 9th floor, we manage our waste pollution by reusing our air hydro pots as they can last up to 15 years and we also compost our crops' leaves / vines into fertiliser as they are organic and biodegradable.
+At our greenhouse located on the 9th floor, we manage our waste pollution by reusing our air hydro pots as they can last up to 15 years.
+Subsequent to 15 years, we can still continue to recycle the pots by either re-manufacturing it to its original state or sell them to the recycling centre.
+We also compost our crops' leaves / vines into fertiliser as they are organic and biodegradable.
 By composting, methane emissions will be significantly reduced and it also eliminates the need for expensive chemical fertilisers.
-On top of that, we can even sell the compost and generating some additional income to the business.